WojtekFulmyk/mlcausality/README.md

 * 'histgradientboostingregressor' : [Histogram-based Gradient Boosting Regression Tree](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingRegressor.html)
 * 'default' : [kernel ridge regressor with the RBF kernel set as default (default)](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_ridge.KernelRidge.html)

-`multireg_mlcausality` admits the following regressors:
+`multireg_mlcausality` and `multiloco_mlcausality` admit the following regressors:
 * 'krr' : [Kernel ridge regressor](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_ridge.KernelRidge.html)
 * 'catboostregressor' : [CatBoost regressor](https://catboost.ai/en/docs/concepts/loss-functions-multiregression#MultiRMSEWithMissingValues)
 * 'default' : [kernel ridge regressor with the RBF kernel set as default (default)](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_ridge.KernelRidge.html)

-Note that the CatBoost regressor option in `multireg_mlcausality` uses a different objective (`MultiRMSEWithMissingValues`) than those available for the CatBoost regressor in `mlcausality` (most notably `RMSE`) hence `multireg_mlcausality` with `regressor='catboostregressor'` will not be identical to `mlcausality` with `regressor='catboostregressor'`.
+Note that the CatBoost regressor option in `multireg_mlcausality` and `multiloco_mlcausality` use a different objective (`MultiRMSEWithMissingValues`) than those available for the CatBoost regressor in `mlcausality`-derived functions (most notably `RMSE`) hence `multiloco_mlcausality` with `regressor='catboostregressor'` will not be identical to `loco_mlcausality` with `regressor='catboostregressor'`.

 Note that not all regressors were fully tested for all parameter values.
-Less used regressors may not work for unscaled or non-normalized time-series.
+Less frequently used regressors may not work for unscaled or non-normalized time-series.

 Finally, regressors can be called with regressor-specific parameters using the `regressor_params` option, and they can be fitted with regressor-specific fit parameters using the `regressor_fit_params` option.
-For instance, the following recovers a network using CatBoost with 99 trees (instead of the CatBoost default of 1000) with no verbosity:
+For instance, the following recovers a network using CatBoost with 99 iterations (instead of the CatBoost default of 1000) and no verbosity:

     import mlcausality
     import numpy as np